-For each Conversion Event, an amount equal to the cash delivered by the Buyer Net Cash Settlement Amount: in excess of the principal amount of the applicable Reference Notes for such Conversion Event under the Note Indenture multiplied by the Applicable Portion of the Reference Notes, provided that with respect to such Conversion Event if the Settlement Notice shall not be delivered to the Seller prior to the start of the "conversion reference period" (as defined in the Note Indenture) applicable to such Conversion Event, the Net Cash Settlement Amount for such Conversion Event shall be reduced by an amount determined by the parties, in a commercially reasonable manner each acting in good faith, representing the additional cost and expenses of Seller in "unwinding" its hedge with respect to such Conversion Event during the period from the delivery of such notice to the end of the applicable "conversion reference period" rather than over the entire "conversion reference period" (as defined in the Note Indenture).
+For each Conversion Event, an amount equal to the cash delivered by the Buyer in excess of the principal amount of the applicable Reference Notes for such Conversion Event under the Note Indenture multiplied by the Applicable Portion of the Reference Notes, provided that with respect to such Conversion Event if the Settlement Notice shall not be delivered to the Seller prior to the start of the "conversion reference period" (as defined in the Note Indenture) applicable to such Conversion Event, the Net Cash Settlement Amount for such Conversion Event shall be reduced by an amount determined by the parties, in a commercially reasonable manner each acting in good faith, representing the additional cost and expenses of Seller in "unwinding" its hedge with respect to such Conversion Event during the period from the delivery of such notice to the end of the applicable "conversion reference period" rather than over the entire "conversion reference period" (as defined in the Note Indenture).
 No reduction of the Net Cash Settlement Amount shall reduce the Net Cash Settlement Amount below zero.

-Share Adjustments: The Transaction will be adjusted consistent with the Reference Notes as provided Merger Event: in the Note Indenture.
-Consequences for Merger Events: Share-for-Share: The Transaction will be adjusted consistent with the Reference Notes as provided in the Note Indenture.
-Share-for-Other: The Transaction will be adjusted consistent with the Reference Notes as provided in the Note Indenture.
-Share-for-Combined: The Transaction will be adjusted consistent with the Reference Notes as provided in the Note Indenture.
-Tender Offer: The Transaction will be adjusted consistent with the Reference Notes as provided in the Note Indenture.
-Nationalization, Insolvency or Delisting: Cancellation and Payment (Calculation Agent Determination), provided Buyer shall determine whether payment shall be settled in cash or Shares.
-Additional Disruption Events: Change in Law: Not Applicable Applicable.
-If there is inability in the market to deliver Shares due Failure to Deliver: to illiquidity on a day that would have been a Settlement Date, then the Settlement Date shall be the first succeeding Exchange Business Day on which there is no such inability to deliver, but in no such event shall the Settlement Date be later than the date that is two (2) Exchange Business Days immediately following what would have been the Settlement Date but for such inability to deliver.
-4
+Merger Event:

+The Transaction will be adjusted consistent with the Reference Notes as provided in the Note Indenture.